Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

-where the integral on the L.H.S. is a rough integral of a controlled path $Y_tf_t$ with respect to the rough path $\bw$ and the one of the R.H.S. is a rough integral of $Y$ as a controlled path of $\overline{w^f}$. \end{lem}
+where the integral on the L.H.S. is a rough integral of a controlled path $Y_tf_t$ against the rough path $\bw$ and the one of the R.H.S. is a rough integral of $Y$ as a controlled path by $\overline{w_f}$. \end{lem}

 \begin{rem} In the above setting $Y'_t\in \LL(\RR^d,\LL(\RR^d,\RR^m))$.
 That is, for the vector $v_1, v_2\in \RR^d$, we mean that $Y'_t(v_1,\cdot)\in \LL(\RR^d,\RR^m)$ and $Y'_t(v_1,v_2)\in \RR^m$.
 That is, $Y'_t(f(t)\cdot,\cdot)(v_1,v_2):=Y'_t(f(t)v_1,v_2)$ and $Y'_t(\cdot,f(t)^{-1}\cdot)(v_1.v_2):=Y'_t(v_1,f(t)^{-1}v_2)$. \end{rem}